laurenchen0631/English-Learning/category/common_phrase.md

 - a bite (to eat) 一些食物 == some food
 	- We don't have a lot of time, so let's just grab a quick bite to eat before the movie starts.
 	- Let's pull off at the next rest stop to grab a bite to eat.
+- call to action (n)行動呼籲 == something such as a speech, piece of writing, or act that encourages people to take action about a problem
+	- The film is a call to action on climate change.
+- hot button (n)重要而敏感的問題 == a subject that is important to people and about which they have strong opinions
+	- After the 2016 election, she brought together 25 Clinton supporters from California and 25 Trump supporters from Alabama to talk about hot-button issues
+- icing on the cake 錦上添華 <-- icing (n)裝飾糖霜
+- the ins and outs (n)細節
+	- I know how to use computers, but I don't really understand the ins and outs of how they work.
 - knock-on effect (n)連鎖反應
 	- If one or two trains run late, it has a knock-on effect on the entire rail service.